 Doctors do not know why some people develop blood clots in their hemorrhoids.

 What are the Risks?

-Hemorrhoids are very common.
-Approximately three out of four people will get at least one in their life.
-You are more likely to have a hemorrhoid if:
+Hemorrhoids are prevalent.
+Approximately three out of four people will get at least one.
+You are more likely to have hemorrhoids if:

 - They are constipated because they do not get enough fiber in their diet or because of a medical condition.

 - They often sit for long periods.

 - They are older because aging can weaken the tissues that keep hemorrhoids in place.

 - A first-degree internal hemorrhoid swells in the anal canal during bowel movements.